Here you will find resources and 'Top Tips' for supporting your child at home.

 We also have the Year 1 Mascot, 'Busy Ant' who will be visiting one child at a time with a maths challenge to complete.

 Busy Ant will come with a book and a challenge to complete with an adult.
 Once the child has completed the challenge they can record their work in the book for us to share at group times.

-If you take any photographs of your child completing the challenge then please email them over to Mrs Hammond or Mrs Baynham for us to share.
+If you take any photographs of your child completing the challenge then please email them over to Mrs Baynham or Mr Booton for us to share.

 We follow a scheme called 'Busy Ants' to deliver our maths lessons.
 To find out our focus this half term, please take a look at our topic web.

 Maths can sometimes be a daunting subject for either yourself or your child, so it's important they have plenty of support at school and at home.

 Make maths fun and allow the children to see its everywhere; we use it everyday!